ganelson/inform-evolution/proposals/0003-multiple-source-files.md

 ### Contents file option

-This was in fact speculatively implemented, though not documented, in v10.1, but it didn't really seem to mesh well with natural language, and felt too much like a C-style `#include`.

-The user can create a subfolder of the `Materials` folder called `Source`.
+In this model, the user can create a subfolder of the `Materials` folder called `Source`.
 This must contain a file called `Contents.txt` which lists the source files to read, one per line.
 For example, it might read:
 ```
 	# Source is split into several files as follows
 	Athens.i7